Devil2020/Mvvm-Pagination/README.md

 >> Question 3 : Do you see any Advantage ?
 I think you got it , you saved  230 Seconds for rendering the Items in Screen , Suppose the size of items is 1000 or 100000 , 10000000 , 100000000000000000

+## Advantage
+		 Minmize the Time for Rendering Elements . you can use it with another Jetback Components very easy .

 ## Component of Paging :-
 + we have from 4 to 7 Component :-
   *  PageList